 The Urbanism Hours are virtual lunch time events that explore a given theme within the built environment, with complementary speakers and a Q&A discussion.
-For March's Urbanism Hour we'll be joined by Robert Seitovirta with a second speaker to be announced.
+For March's Urbanism Hour we'll be joined by Robert Seitovirta and Susan Wills MBE.
+The session will be chaired by Erlijn Mulder, Gemeente Utrecht.

 In an ever increasingly digital era, this session will explore the role of libraries as places for more than just borrowing books, referencing international and local case studies.
 Places for community building, equipment hire, working, studying, researching, relaxing - libraries have the capacity to occupy a vital civic role.
 Join us for a discussion of the how and the why.